 - How will chemotherapy help me?

-- How long will my chemotherapy last?
+- How long will I have chemotherapy for?

-- What are the side effects and how long will they last?
+- What are the side effects, and how long will they last?

 - Are there any clinical trials that I can take part in?

-Review date May 2019
+Review date August 2021